The Trio

 Some solo pianists will play a "walking bass" part with the left hand, creating that driving rhythm and giving the right hand responsibility for both harmony and melody.
 (Listen to track ? on the “Trio” playlist.)

 He starts right in with the melody, the walking bass and drums keeping time.
 He plays the melody first (through 0:36), with the drums and bass dropping out for a few beats as he makes the transition into the solo section.
 Then he starts his improvised solo.
-Throughout, Garland is dividing the duties of his left and right hand.
-His right hand plays the melody of the song, and then the elegant lines of his improvisation.
-His left hand, meanwhile, uses chords to articulate the song's harmonies.
-Unlike the steady one-to-a-beat bass notes, he drops in chords softly here and there (musicians call this "comping").
-He does something similar under the bass solo (1:45-2:55), and if you listen closely, you'll here that he plays primarily when the harmony changes, playing one chord, then another to indicate the change.
+In the solo, you continue to hear his right hand dancing through his improvisation, but listen closely and you can hear him drop in chords softly here and there (musicians call this "comping").
+When the bass takes a solo (1:45-2:55), he continues to softly “comp” to articulate the harmonies of the song.

-Following the bass solo, the trio then "trade fours," a way to allow a drummer a chance to solo.
+Following the bass solo, the trio then "trades fours," a way to allow a drummer a chance to solo.
 The pianist--or another soloist--will play four bars (or measures) and then drop out to let the drummer play the next four bars by himself.
 The group will repeat this back and forth until it's time for the next solo or to go back to the "head" (main melody of the song).

 An acoustic bass is shaped like a violin, but it's much, much larger.
 That means the notes are much, much lower.
 Unlike a violin, which is usually played with a bow, creating long, sustained notes, a bass is mostly "plucked" when it plays jazz.
 As you can imagine, that allows the bass to contribute to the rhythm of a song.
-Listen to the way the bass here sets the beat for the music.

 EXAMPLE